class-euproject/dataclay-class/README.md

 # dataclay-class

-This repository contains the file containing the data model and the docker files to deploy dataClay with the model.
+This repository contains the file containing the data model and the docker files to deploy dataClay with the debug synchronous model.

 # Python dependencies